 As part of my work to find ways to improve our connection to nature, I do research into understanding what individual differences make us connected.
-The results of three of these studies have just been accepted for publication in the journal Ecopsychology.
-It’ll be a little while until it’s published, so a brief overview for now.
+The results of three of these studies have just been published in the journal Ecopsychology.

 As covered in earlier blog posts, the research into human-nature relationships offers a few perspectives on what a connection to nature is.
 It can be our relationship commitment, a belonging to a wider community.
 Or it’s about emotional affinity, seeing nature as a source of awe and beauty, rather than an object of observation.
 Finally, it can be seen in terms of an extended sense of self, an identity that includes nature – a cognitive belief about our place in the natural world.